Cars

 Wonderful Nelson,

-surely the only auto racing track in the world that ran within
+surely the only race track in the world that ran within

 that if you look at the nearest house in the occupied row, that's

-where his buddy grew up, a chap now champion in Model Stock Car
+where his buddy grew up, a chap who became a champion in Model Stock Car

 racing.
 Just visible